a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 File > Quit.
 Launch DeskTop again.
 Ensure the window is restored.
 Try to drag-select volume icons.
 Verify that they are selected.

 * Launch DeskTop.
 Select a volume icon, where the volume contains no files.
 Special > Get Size.
-Verify that numbers are shown (0) for number of files and size used.
+Verify that numbers are shown (0) for number of files and space used.
 * Launch DeskTop.
 Select a file icon.
 Special > Get Size.
 Verify that the size shown is correct.
 Select a directory.
 Special > Get Size, and dismiss.
 Now select the original file icon again, and Special > Get Size.
 Verify that the size shown is still correct.
 * Use real hardware, not an emulator.
 Launch DeskTop.
 Select a volume icon.
 Special > Get Size.
 Verify that a "The specified path name is invalid." alert is not shown.